AGE: – More than 200 years

 WEIGHT: – 550gms

 This is a beautiful antique Indonesian Javanese Straight Bladed Keris with coloured stones set into a silver Mendak, not sure if the stones are glass or gemstones but considering age it is more than likely that they are gemstones with remnants of gilding still evident.
-The Wranka and hilt we were told was mammoth ivory, unable to confirm (see enlarged pictures below).
+The Wranka and hilt of this keris like one other in our collection is probably mammoth bone ivory, unable to confirm (see enlarged pictures below).
 The sheath is decorated with beautiful elaborate floral repousse work on one side.
 We are assuming the metal is silver plated but there is no sign of wear exposing another metal such as brass underneath.

 The keris to many Indonesian men is a symbolic object, many being handed down from father to son over hundreds of years.
 In days gone by there were written and unwritten laws regarding how a keris should be carried for different situations or occasions.
 Almost without exception in the distant past no Javanese man would venture out without his keris, in some instances he would carry more than one keris; the one he was given by his father-in-law at the time of his marriage, the one inherited through his father and his own personal keris.